ivynyayieka/nairobi_sunshine/README.md

+<h4>How I analysed shadow length disparity year round</h4>

+To analyse shadow  length disparity, I used data from [Suncalc](https://www.suncalc.org/#/40.4106,-3.4997,3/2020.11.23/11:23/1/2).
+For the cities starting with N I had sampled in order to make visualisation legible, I put together a column for the time in UTC at noon in each city.
+Then I used Suncalc to find the length of a one metre shadow at noon at each city.

+With more time, a further step in this analysis could be an indepth scraping of the length of shadows at noon on the shortest day and longest day of the year [on Suncalc](https://www.suncalc.org/#/-1.2835,36.8238,11/2020.11.23/11:23/1/2).
+I think it could help to be thorough about the analysis of the sampled cities.
+I think moving the scale of time on the website via a scraper could be challenging but a worthwhile endeavour to prove the hypothesis.

+For this story, I began [with](https://en.wikipedia.org/wiki/List_of_cities_by_sunshine_duration)
+Tech: #Python, #R, #Datawrapper, #Canva, #HTML, #CSS

+For this story, I began with this [dataset from various sources](https://en.wikipedia.org/wiki/List_of_cities_by_sunshine_duration)  published on Wikipedia.

 <h4>How I collected the news headlines</h4>
 For the satirical gif of a collage of news headlines, I googled "Kenya/ Nairobi ranked highest/ worst in..."